jakerella/builder/README.md

 # Builder

 A simple static site builder using [Handlebars for templating](https://handlebarsjs.com/).
 Very lightweight, and without too many features.
+Can handle markdown (gfm) content and nested pages.

 ## Usage